Back to blog

 What this means for your GEO strategy

 The benchmark points to three priorities.
 First, find out where you actually stand across all three engines rather than assuming, which you can do in two minutes with our free AI Search Visibility Checker.
 Second, treat consensus as the goal: a citation in one engine is fragile, so the work is to be named by all three.
 Third, recognize that this is winnable, because consensus sets are small and most categories have room for one or two more durable names.
-The brands that move now will define the shortlist before it hardens.

 Methodology